ibm-cloud-docs/ContinuousDelivery/git_web_ide.md

 2. In the Web IDE, open each file that contains conflicts.

 3. Resolve each conflicting change.

-  **Note:** Delete all of the text that you do not want to retain.
+Delete all of the text that you do not want to retain.
 Each conflict is in this format:

 		<<<<<<< HEAD
 		Text in checked out branch.
 		=======
 		Text in merged branch.
 		>>>>>>> commit_ID_from_merged_branch
+		{: tip}
 4. In the rebase pane, select the check box for each corrected file and click **Continue**.

 ### Git terminal